-In the following sections of this Report, I describe two models that I used to estimate Mr. Connard's past exposures to PCE, TCE, DCE, VC, and benzene in water at Camp Lejeune: one for the dermal/inhalation routes of exposure (SHOWER model, Section 7) and one for the oral route of exposure (PHAST, Section 8).
-In Sections 7 and 8, I describe the models themselves as well as the available information used to select values for the model parameters.
+In the following sections of this Report, I describe three models that I used to estimate Ms. Rothchild's past exposures to PCE, TCE, DCE, VC, and benzene in water at Camp Lejeune: one for the dermal/inhalation routes of exposure (SHOWER model, Section 7), one for the oral route of exposure (PHAST, Section 8), and one for air concentrations at swimming pools (SWIMODEL, Section 9).
+In Sections 7, 8, and 9, I describe the models themselves as well as the available information used to select values for the model parameters.
 Finally, I describe the results from each of these models.
 Where Plaintiff-specific information was available, this is shown in bold font.